 The appointee will provide support to a research group on a wide range of matters including human resources, financial management, research administration, office management, secretarial support for meetings, and logistic support for visitors and events.
 He/She will also liaise with internal and external parties, and perform other duties as assigned by supervisors.
 Work outside normal office hours and on weekends may be required occasionally.
 Shortlisted candidates will be invited to attend an interview and/or a written test.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 The appointment on fixed terms will attract a contract-end gratuity and University contribution to a retirement benefits scheme totalling up to 10% of basic salary.

 The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start as soon as possible and continue until August 31, 2020 (extended to November 30, 2020), or until the post is filled, whichever is earlier.
+Review of applications will start as soon as possible and continue until August 31, 2020 (further extended to February 28, 2021), or until the post is filled, whichever is earlier.